wp-plugins/kk-star-ratings/readme.txt

 1. A visual button in your editor to easily display the ratings manually in your posts/pages.
 No more typing a shortcode :)

 1. Google rich snippets.
 Ratings will be shown in google search results :)

+1. Have a thousand of ratings on a single page?
+No worries, all will be fetched in a single request (as of v2.4).

+1. Revamped the entire frontend js (normal: 6.03KB, minified: 4.29KB)

 1. Ratings column in your admin posts/pages screen so you can view the statistics at comfort.